bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 ## Since draft-schwabe-cfrg-kyber-02

-- For the specification, use a proper incremental SHAKE implementation.
+- Fix a typo in the machine-readable specification, and use a proper SHAKE implementation. #5

 - Add table with sizes.